Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Introduction

 Consider unit-demand $k$-CVRP with $k=O(1)$.
-Becker \emph{et al.} showed a QPTAS for planar and bounded genus graphs in~\cite{BeckerKS17}, a PTAS in bounded highway dimension and an $O(n^{tw\cdot Q})$ time exact algorithm for graphs with treewidth $tw$ in~\cite{BeckerKS18}.
+Becker \emph{et al.}~\cite{BeckerKS17,BeckerKS19} showed a QPTAS for planar and bounded genus graphs, a PTAS in bounded highway dimension, and an $O(n^{tw\cdot Q})$ time exact algorithm for graphs with treewidth $tw$.
 A PTAS in planar graphs was given in~\cite{BeckerKS19}.
-Cohen-Addad~\emph{et al.}~\cite{Cohen-AddadFKL20} showed an EPTAS for graphs of bounded-treewidth, an EPTAS for bounded highway dimension, an EPTAS for bounded genus metrics, and the first QPTAS for minor-free metrics.
-Filtser and Le~\cite{abs-2203-15627} proposed a better EPTAS for planar graphs which runs in \emph{almost-linear} time, and an EPTAS for minor-free metrics.
+Cohen-Addad~\emph{et al.}~\cite{Cohen-AddadFKL20} showed an EPTAS for graphs of bounded-treewidth, bounded highway dimension, or bounded genus metrics, and the first QPTAS for minor-free metrics.
+Filtser and Le~\cite{abs-2203-15627} proposed a better EPTAS for planar graphs that runs in \emph{almost linear} time, and an EPTAS for minor-free metrics.

-For the case of trees, splittable CVRP was shown to be NP-hard~\cite{LabbeLM91}, and unsplittable CVRP was shown to be NP-hard to approximate better than $3/2$~\cite{GoldenW81}.
-For splittable CVRP on trees, Hamaguchi and Katoh~\cite{cvrptree1} proposed a $3/2$-approximaiton algorithm.
-The ratio was improved to $(\sqrt{41}-4)/4$ by Asano \emph{et al.}~\cite{cvrptree2} and further to $4/3$ by Becker~\cite{cvrptree3}.
-Then, Becker and Paul~\cite{cvrptree4} proposed an $(1,1+\epsilon)$-bicriteria polynomial time scheme where the capacity of each tour is allowed to be violated by an $\epsilon$ fraction.
+For the case of trees, splittable CVRP is NP-hard~\cite{LabbeLM91}, and unsplittable CVRP is NP-hard to approximate better than $\frac{3}{2}$~\cite{GoldenW81}.
+For splittable CVRP on trees, Hamaguchi and Katoh~\cite{cvrptree1} proposed a $\frac{3}{2}$-approximation algorithm.
+The approximation ratio was improved to $\frac{\sqrt{41}-4}{4}$ by Asano \emph{et al.}~\cite{cvrptree2} and to $\frac{4}{3}$ by Becker~\cite{cvrptree3}.
+Becker and Paul~\cite{cvrptree4} proposed a $(1,1+\varepsilon)$-bicriteria polynomial time scheme where the capacity of each tour is allowed to be violated by an $\varepsilon$ fraction.
 Finally, a PTAS was given by Mathieu and Zhou~\cite{cvrptree5}.
-For unsplittable CVRP on trees, Labb{\'{e}} \emph{et al.}~\cite{LabbeLM91} proposed a 2-approximation algorithm.
-It has been improved to $3/2+\epsilon$ which is tight~\cite{abs220205691}.
+For the unsplittable CVRP on trees, Labb{'{e}} \emph{et al.}~\cite{LabbeLM91} proposed a 2-approximation algorithm, which was improved to a tight approximation ratio of $\frac{3}{2}+\varepsilon$ by Mathieu and Zhou~\cite{abs220205691}.